All Episodes

 And this big vacuum brought in the Taliban very shortly afterwards, in fact.

-And if we do the same thing in Iraq, I guarantee that now that Saddam is gone, don't trust me, I don't support him.
+And if we do the same thing in Iraq, I guarantee that now that Saddam is gone, trust me, I don't support him.

 I'm glad we did what we did.

-But what I'm saying is that now that the power is gone from there, except for America, there's gonna be a great big vacuum there that's gonna be super sucked up into Iran, and we're gonna have a bigger problem what we had with the Taliban.
+But what I'm saying is that now that the power is gone from there, except for America, there's going to be a great big vacuum there that's going to be super sucked up into Iran.

 Senator Graham, I'm watching him on TV today.